colleenkhm/run-my-life/README.md

 # Work Day Scheduler

 ## Purpose
-A website for users to easily save and view events during the day, with color-coordination to display whether events have passed or are upcoming.
+A website for users to easily save and view events planned for their day, with color-coordination to display whether event times have passed or are upcoming.

 ## Built With
 * HTML